Dictionary of Old Occupations

 Bag Room Boy: odd job boy in the pottery industry who helps sort the bags for the press, which was used to remove moisture from the slip to make clay.

-Baker Maker: in the pottery industry he hand pressed the clay to produce oval dishes called Baker.
+Baker Maker: in the pottery industry he hand-pressed clay to produce oval dishes.

-Bal Maiden: a female surface worker at a mine.
+Bal Maiden: a female surface worker in the mining industry.

-Balancer: worked in coal mines, operating a coal hauling system involving tubs called a balance.
+Balancer: worked in coal mines, operating a coal hauling system.

-Baler: a person who baled hay, or a mill worker who baled wool or cotton.
+Baler: a person who baled hay, or a mill worker who operated a hydraulic press to bale cotton.

 Baller: measured out balls of clay for the thrower. (pottery industry term).

-Ballista Archer: used an early form of the crossbow.
+Ballista Archer: military occupation, man who used an early form of the crossbow.

-Bandster: seasonal worker (Harvest time) who binds the wheat sheaves ready for stacking after the reapers have cut them.
+Bandster: seasonal worker (Harvest time) who binds wheat sheaves ready for stacking after the Reapers have cut them.

 Bang Beggar: a Constable who carried a large stick (slang), or an Officer of the Parish who set a limit to the amount of time strangers could stay.